ThisIsKRK/gatsby-starter-netlify-cms/src/content/blog/the-gofloaters-list-to-coworking–in-hsr-layout/index.md

 templateKey: blog-post
 title: The GoFloaters' list to coworking spaces in HSR Layout
 date: 2020-03-16
-description: The Hosur–Sarjapur Road Layout is a popular area to live and work from in bengaluru.
+description: The Hosur–Sarjapur Road Layout is a popular area to live and work from in Bangalore.
 It’s close to the IT parks, and being a suburb of the city rents are comparatively more affordable
 featuredpost: false
 featuredImage: "./Banoffee-Cafe-HSR-Layout-GoFloaters-coworking-spaces.jpg"
 author: Shyam Nagarajan
 authorURL: https://www.linkedin.com/in/sundarns/
-category: Coworking
+category: Guides & Hacks
 tags:
   - Coworking
   - Listicle